The Chaser election specials: 2016 series (The Chaser’s Election Desk)

 The 2016 series, The Chaser’s Election Desk, began on 8 June 2016.
 New cast members that joined the series included Zoe Norton Lodge, Ben Jenkins, Kirsten Drysdale, Alex Lee, Scott Abbot, Mark Sutton and Hannah Reilly.

 2019 series (Democracy Sausage)

 In November 2018, it was announced that the ABC declined to fund an election special for the 2019 election.
 Instead, Taylor and Reucassel hosted a podcast, Democracy Sausage, available for free on the ABC's website.
 In the later weeks of the campaign episodes were also available on ABC iView and ABC Comedy.

 2022 series (The Chaser Report: Election Edition)

 There was again no TV series for the 2022 election.
 Instead, Charles Firth and Dominic Knight did a free daily election podcast called The Chaser Report: Election Edition.
-Other members Craig Reucassel, Andrew Hanson, Chris Taylor and Chas Licciardello appear occasionally, as well as the "Chaser Interns", with occasional pranks uploaded to The Chaser's social media channels.
+Other members Craig Reucassel, Andrew Hansen, Chris Taylor and Chas Licciardello appear occasionally, as well as the "Chaser Interns", with occasional pranks uploaded to The Chaser's social media channels.